xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 Sine v0.2.6.1 the Unit scale will not change the scale of the exported mesh in Unreal.
 If you working with unit scale at 0.01 I recommend using version 2.5 https://github.com/xavier150/Blender-For-UnrealEngine-Addons/releases/tag/v.0.2.5

 Sine v0.2.7 the addon are adapted to the all workflows.
 You can work with Unreal unit scale: 0.01 with Blender Unit scale: 1.00 or custom unit scale depending on your production.
-Example files: MySkeleton_BlenderSize.blend MySkeleton_UnrealSize.blend
+Example files: [AssetsExample_BlenderSize.blend](https://github.com/xavier150/Blender-For-UnrealEngine-Addons/raw/master/Tuto/Examples/AssetsExample_BlenderSize.blend) | [AssetsExample_UnrealSize.blend](https://github.com/xavier150/Blender-For-UnrealEngine-Addons/raw/master/Tuto/Examples/AssetsExample_UnrealSize.blend)
 This is automatically managed by the addon but if you need you can choose the how the rig need be scaled at the export.
 Note: if you want to optimize the export time I recomande to use the Unreal unit scale at 0.01